If you're a true water baby, you'll feel right at home on the water.

 As well as the assurance that you will love the day, there’s something else that’s absolutely guaranteed; you are going to get wet.
 Very wet.
 It’s also fairly certain that you’re going to fall into the water… Not that I'm assuming anything, but, as easy as they look, these amazing machines are pretty tricky to control at first.

-A great idea:Ride a JetBike or JetRIB on an in-land lake near Reading, Berkshire.
+A top choice:Ride a JetBike or JetRIB on an in-land lake near Reading, Berkshire.
 A RYA qualified instructor will walk you through the controls and you'll have approximately 30 minutes riding time, including tuition.

 Stick your oar in and glide through the water in a fantastic kayaking experience, in which you’ll learn everything there is to know about these people-powered paddlers.
 Whether you choose to kayak on calm flat waters or take on nature’s might and tackle the open seas, you’ll be bearing off and peeling out in no time – having a boat-load of fun in the process.
 It’s a great way to get outside, do something active and see some of Britain’s best sights in the process.
 So hop in, grab a paddle and let the good times glide!